flybywiresim/fbw-userguide/docs/pilots-corner/a380x/a380x-briefing/flight-deck/ovhd/fuel.md

 ### INR(MID)(OUTR) TK XFR pb-sw

 - AUTO:
-    - Automatic fuel transfers from the inner (mid)(outer) tanks are available.
+    - Automatic fuel transfers from the inner (middle)(outer) tanks are available.
     - For more information: Refer to Fuel Transfer Sequence
 - MAN:
-    - Fuel manually transfers from the inner (mid)(outer) tanks to the feed tanks.
+    - Fuel manually transfers from the inner (middle)(outer) tanks to the feed tanks.
 - FAULT:
     - Comes on:
         - When automatic fuel transfers from the affected tanks are no longer possible.